 Construction of the offshore platforms

-Assembling of the parts for the transport and installation barge (TIB) was used for construction of the offshore platforms commenced in December 2012.
-The barge measures 140.3m in length and 62.3m in width.
-It was delivered in mid- 2013.
+Assembly of the parts for the transport and installation barge (TIB) that was used for construction of the offshore platforms commenced in December 2012.

-With a loading capacity of 13,450t, the TIB was used for pile mounting the structures of the offshore platforms, and installing the catwalk bridges between them using a 400t offshore crane.
+The TIB features a loading capacity of 13,450t and was used for pile mounting the structures of the offshore platforms, as well as installing the connecting catwalk bridges using a 400t offshore crane.

 Contractors involved with the Caspian Sea-based project

-United Shipbuilding has been contracted to supply IRFP-1.
-CPP was supplied by Globalstroy Engineering, while the platforms LQM-1 and RB were supplied by Krasnye Barrikady Shipyard.
+United Shipbuilding was contracted to supply IRFP-1.
+The CPP was supplied by Globalstroy Engineering, while the platforms LQM-1 and RB were supplied by Krasnye Barrikady Shipyard.